s3yonsei/rewind_serverless/README.md

 cd rewind_serverless/evaluation/throughput
 ./run.sh $DOCKER_USER
 ```
-Obtaining the throughput results may take nearly 1 hour or more to complete.
+Obtaining the throughput results may take nearly 2 hour or more to complete.
+To shorten the experiment time, decrease the value of `ITER_MAX` in the `run.sh`, which represents the number of iterations.
 In all subsequent experiments, the `user-memory` value is configured to 4096.

 ### Figure 8 (Run-to-Run execution time)